-The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the College.
+The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the university.
 This is done through direct mail solicitations, phonathons by the student call center, e-solicitations, as well as staff and volunteer personal solicitations.
-The Cortland Fund staff also coordinates designated support for specific College departments.
+The Cortland Fund staff also coordinates designated support for specific academic departments.

-775.09 LEADERSHIP GIVING
+775.09 LEADERSHIP AND MAJOR GIFTS

-The development function in institutional advancement includes major gift officers and a senior gift officer, as well as a staff associate dedicated to compliance and stewardship.
+The development function in institutional advancement includes leadership and major gift officers, a senior gift officer, as well as a staff associate dedicated to compliance and stewardship.
 Gift officers identify, cultivate, solicit and steward all donors, including individuals, corporations, foundations and groups.
-Gifts of \$25,000 or more are categorized as Leadership Gifts.
-The staff focuses on securing gifts to build the endowment of the College, to establish endowed scholarships, to support academic departments and athletic initiatives, and renovate College facilities.
+Outright donations of \$1,000-24,999 made annually are considered leadership-level gifts.
+Outright donations of \$25,000 or more made annually are categorized as major gifts.
+Participation in either category is acknowledged as being a member of the President's Circle, which strengthens the university's ability to grow and remain competitive - enhancing the institution and the value of a SUNY Cortland degree.
+The staff focuses on securing gifts to build the endowment of the university, to establish endowed scholarships and program funds, to support academic departments and athletic initiatives and, as well as oversee the naming opportunities program.